 - Click Continue.

-The following table outlines the supported Airtable field types, the corresponding Duda field types, and examples.
+The following table outlines the supported Airtable fields, the corresponding Duda fields, and examples.

 |Attachment with one image||Image||Image added through Airtable.|